When I ask this question, I usually get a blank stare. By now, most people are wondering what their revenue goals even are.

 “Michele – do you actually have a plan for this business?
 It doesn’t seem like a viable business!
 Why don’t you quit doing this and we can start another family business?”

-As a lifelong entrepreneur, that stung… after all, I wanted to build something of my own, but it was the best thing he could have said to me.
+As a lifelong entrepreneur, that stung… after all, I wanted to build something of my own, but it ended up being the best thing he could have said to me.

-I used the system I developed with my clients… and their businesses grew too.
+For that to work, I had to learn how to stop being distracted by bright shiny objects.
+I developed a system, used it, and taught it to my clients… and their businesses grew too.
 They were getting better results, so they happily renewed each year even while I increased my rates.

 In the meanwhile, here is a quick list of the things I did to turn my business around:

 - I made a plan for how much revenue I needed for this business to grow (and support my family!)
-It is really easy to get caught up in what you want to do – rather than why you are doing it.
+It is really easy to get caught up in “what” you want to do – rather than “why” you want to do it.
 Yes, your goal is to help people – but also the goal of every business is to make money.
-If you start with how much you need and then work backwards, you can begin to create a business plan that will work for your business.
+If you start with how much you need and then work backward, you can begin to create a business plan that will work for your business.

 Is this going to be the year where you finally “get it together” and create a scalable, growing business?
 What are your big plans?
 Leave a comment and we’ll help each other.